 - When composing the picture, it can be difficult to frame the main subject when the flash creates interfering shadows.

-- Stage decorations might be reflective and catch the flash, creating hot spots that must be burned down in printing or taken out (if possible) on the computer.
+- Stage decorations might be reflective and catch the flash, creating hot spots that must be burned down or taken out (if possible) on the computer.

 - Clear your flash use with the director before you start.
 Some directors or actors might find the flash distracting even during dress rehearsal.

-Chris Oberholtz of The Kansas City Star gets occasional assignments to shoot plays or concerts.
-Some of his experiences shooting plays in high school were not that much different than today.
+Photographer Chris Oberholtz, who has worked for publications that include The Kansas City Star, gets occasional assignments to shoot plays or concerts.
+Some of his experiences shooting plays in high school were not that much different than professional assignments.

 “Often I will get there 45 minutes early and spend some time shooting behind the scenes.
 Sometimes you can get pretty nice moments,” he said.